Aggregate-Intellect/sherpa/docs/LLM Foundations/Research Papers/Auto GPT - A Breakthrough in Language Models and Machine Learning Research.rst

 		* Auto GPT provides internet access for information gathering, file storage, and summarization capabilities.
 	Installation process and current status of Auto GPT
 		* The installation process involves setting up the required environment and installing necessary dependencies.
-		* Auto GPT is still in development with ongoing improvements and numerous ope	n issues.
+		* Auto GPT is still in development with ongoing improvements and numerous open issues.
 		* Available resources for Auto GPT are limited, and reliance on summarization and official documentation is necessary.
 	Questions and discussions
 		* Auto GPT's decision-making process involves deciding which tool to use for information retrieval.